Big Bang machine near restart after repairs

 The scientists hope the fragments that come off the collisions will show on a tiny scale what happened microseconds after the so-called Big Bang, which many scientists theorize was the massive explosion that formed the universe.
 The theory holds that the universe was rapidly cooling at that stage and matter was changing quickly.

-Experts have taken more than a year to repair the damage and improve protections for the system that will guide beams of protons 11,000 times a second around the tunnel.
+Experts have taken more than a year to undertake collider repairs and improve protections for the system that will guide beams of protons 11,000 times a second around the tunnel.

 "It's a lot better than it was last year," said Gillies.

-The collider has a new "quench" system to remove electricity instantly if something goes wrong.
+The collider has a new "quench" system to remove electricity instantly if something goes wrong, and in step with a green power expansion across the grid, engineers emphasize robust electrical design.
 New detectors are much more effective, able to note a variation of a nano-ohm, a billionth of an ohm, a tiny measure of electrical resistance.
 New helium vents have been installed to curtail any damage from a leak.
 All 10,000 electrical splices around the ring have been tested.

 Physicists have used smaller, room-temperature colliders for decades to study the atom.
 They once thought protons and neutrons were the smallest components of the atom's nucleus, but the colliders showed that they are made of quarks and gluons and that there are other forces and particles.
 And scientists still have other questions about antimatter, dark matter and supersymmetry they want to answer with CERN's new collider.

-The Superconducting Super Collider being built in Texas would have been bigger than the LHC, but in 1993 the U.S. Congress canceled it after costs soared and questions were raised about its scientific value.
+The Superconducting Super Collider being built in Texas would have been bigger than the LHC, but in 1993 the U.S. Congress canceled it after costs soared and, amid oversight concerns like the reactor watchdog criticism seen at aging facilities, questions were raised about its scientific value.

 Despite the problems thousands of physicists around the world insist the LHC will work and that it is crucial to mankind's understanding of the universe.

-"These state-of-the-art accelerator projects are one-of-a-kind devices that push the envelope," said Catherine Westfall, an American collider historian.
+"These state-of-the-art accelerator projects are one-of-a-kind devices that push the envelope, much like the WindEEE Dome studying new technologies," said Catherine Westfall, an American collider historian.
 "I do not for a second think the LHC is too complicated to work, that it won't work, or that it is not worth the investment.

 "It will open new frontiers and bring us new knowledge — there is absolutely no doubt about that."

-Joseph N. Tatarewicz, a science historian with the University of Maryland, said technology was now so complex to push the limits of science that it takes a long time and large budgets to develop and run them.
+Joseph N. Tatarewicz, a science historian with the University of Maryland, said technology was now so complex to push the limits of science that, as seen in the AECL isotope shortage experienced by Canada, it takes a long time and large budgets to develop and run them.

 The United States' Hubble telescope "took nearly three years after launch before it became so productive and even beloved," Tatarewicz said.